"A collection of my thoughts, feelings, and reactions, to the world around me"

 Bullies…can’t beat ’em, don’t join ’em

 Respect was the theory at least, for the longest time since he had started out behind me we weaved back and forth getting that much closer to the main road without fault.
-Then out of nowhere came this one point in the road where for a short moment he had the opportunity to pass due to the road being a little wider, he suddenly without warning opts to pass me, actually, he flew pass me and in doing so he blasted the driver’s side of my car with water, rocks and debris from the unforgiving cabin road.
+Then out of nowhere came this one point in the road where for a short moment he had the opportunity to pass due to the road being a little wider, he suddenly without warning opts to pass me, actually, he flew past me and in doing so he blasted the driver’s side of my car with water, rocks and debris from the unforgiving cabin road.
 It certainly gave me quite the shock, I was both surprised and angry at the same time that he had made such a bold maneuver, so I blew my horn in disgust.

-As I blew my horn I noticed he was stopping his truck, then in the middle of the road, in the middle of nowhere he exits his truck and gestures to me, he postures up in way that could have been interpreted as a challenge to a fight.
+As I blew my horn I noticed he was stopping his truck, then in the middle of the road, in the middle of nowhere he exits his truck and gestures to me, he postures up in a way that could have been interpreted as a challenge to a fight.
 Mouthing the words through my windshield as best I could, I questioned him, trying to make sense as to why he chose to pass me the way he did, why did he feel the need to take advantage of the opportunity with only a short distance to go to the highway.
 I mean, he had already spent most of the time behind me without an issue.
-I chose not exit my car because that would of escalated things and I was not in the mood to debate the rules of the road in the middle of the country with no one around to witness this Neanderthal beating his chest.
+I chose not to exit my car because that would have escalated things and I was not in the mood to debate the rules of the road in the middle of the country with no one around to witness this Neanderthal beating his chest.
 So after he realizes that I’m not another peacock flashing my big feathers in retort, he gets in his truck and speeds off violently.

 I was so bothered by that afterward that it ate at me all night and well into the next day.
-I was replaying the incident over and over in mind, thinking in hind sight of alternative outcomes to that confrontation.
+I was replaying the incident over and over in mind, thinking in hindsight of alternative outcomes to that confrontation.
 I asked myself, “was he really going to get physical over something like that?”
 “Did he not see any fault in what he had done?”
 “Zero to bully just like that?”.

 After I cooled down and swallowed my pride I chalked the whole thing up to the fact that yes, this guy was just another bully, they come in all forms and they show up no matter the scenario.
 I did the right thing by turning the cheek, nothing that petty was worth any personal victory won by using force, and stooping to that guys level only proved I’m just as bad.

 Look, be the bigger person, just walk away, don’t give these bullies the satisfaction that they control you in any way.
 Let them be the dumb jerks that they choose to be because there has to be something lacking in their lives.
-Most of us are respectable people who are kindhearted and courteous to others, but some will unfortunately be that guy or girl who cuts you off, steals your recess money or badmouths you to the boss, just remember, they hate their lives not yours.
+Most of us are respectable people who are kindhearted and courteous to others, but some will, unfortunately, be that guy or girl who cuts you off, steals your recess money or badmouths you to the boss, just remember, they hate their lives, not yours.